In 2026, we’re running one session of the Plan Like a Pro course, starting June 15.

 Who are your instructors?

-We have a team of stellar instructors — specifically Ella Nuttelman, Mikaela Osler, Tina Currin, Jose Mendez, and Witt Wisebram — that will check all of your work, thoroughly review your gear list, and host virtual meetings with your group.
+In 2026, Mikaela Osler is overseeing the curriculum and will be the primary instructor.
+From time to time, she may call in assistance from another instructor on our team.
+Instructors will check all of your work, thoroughly review your gear list, and host virtual meetings with your group.
 All instructors also guide for us.

 What will you learn?